asteitz/Project_8/app/src/main/java/com/example/project8/README.md

 ---
 <span style="font-size: smaller;"><strong> Description </strong> </span>
 In our Project 8 we called the IMDB API to search for Movies and retrieve the data (if there is any), then populates an XML file.
-W also allow the user to share the icon, visit the IMDP page themselves, and send us feedback.
+We also allow the user to share the icon, visit the IMDP page themselves, and send us feedback.
 <br>

 This app allows for a user to: